balena-io/docs/pages/learn/deploy/offline-updates.md

 ### Create and Preload Release

 Offline updates revolve around the concept of [balena preload][balena-preload].
-Preload is used to flash the balenaOS image and your fleet's release in a single step, so the device starts running your fleet's containers as soon as it boots.
-Preloading removes the need for your devices to download the initial fleet's images directly from balena's build servers, making it an ideal base for the offline update process.
+Preload is used to flash the balenaOS image and your fleet release in a single step, so the device starts running your release's containers as soon as it boots.
+Preloading removes the need for your devices to download the initial images directly from balena's build servers, making it an ideal base for the offline update process.
 Read more about [preloading a device image][preloading-device-image].

 > Important note: [balena preload](https://github.com/balena-io/balena-cli/blob/master/INSTALL-MAC.md#balena-preload) functionality requires Docker with AUFS support.

 Preload involves flashing a fleet's release with the balenaOS image.
-If the pre-existing fleet's doesn't have any releases, then a release needs to be created using [`balena deploy`][balena-deploy].
-Navigate to the directory of your source code folder and run the command below to deploy the latest release of your fleet's.
+If the pre-existing fleet doesn't have any releases, then a release needs to be created using [`balena deploy`][balena-deploy].
+Navigate to the directory of your source code folder and run the command below to deploy the latest release of your fleet.
 If a release is present already, then the next step can be skipped.

 ```bash
 $ balena deploy ${app_slug} --build --emulated --source .